-- DC-1 High-performance virtual private network with performance not significantly worse than running the infrastructure with normal networking interconnects. - DC-2 Dynamic virtual cluster network creation.
+- 1. High-performance virtual private network with performance not significantly worse than running the infrastructure with normal networking interconnects.
+Slight overhead is nevertheless acceptable, it is counterbalanced by the usage value of the network. - 2.
+Dynamic virtual cluster network creation.
 Virtual clusters have expected lifetime ranging from hours to months.
-Clusters are built upon user request and/or administrative action in case of long-term clusters for special user groups. - DC-3 Encapsulation of virtual clusters.
-No communication outside of the network unless specifically enabled due to security considerations (virtual cluster may run insecure images provided by the users). - DC-4 Capable of being deployed in state-wide and international environments.
+Clusters are built upon user request and/or administrative action in case of long-term clusters for special user groups. - 3.
+Encapsulation of virtual clusters.
+No communication outside of the network unless specifically enabled due to security considerations (virtual cluster may run insecure images provided by the users). - 4.
+Capable of being deployed in state-wide and international environments.
 It needs to support sufficient encapsulation to avoid conflicts with services already running in the network.
-Several mechanism of interfacing with backbone network need to be proposed to increase compatibility with different types of state-wide and international networks.
+Several mechanism of interfacing with backbone network need to be proposed to increase compatibility with different types of state-wide and international networks. - 5.
+Operation without administrative privileges on the backbone networks.
+After the initial configuration of the backbone networks is done to support VirtCloud, the configuration has to be limited to cluster hosting sites and there should only be well defined interfaces to the backbone networks.
+It is not possible, e.g., to configure VLANs directly on the backbone.